Five best practices in open source: external engagement

 In practice, that means walking through the contribution flow from discovery to merge and deployment, and anticipating the potential contributor’s needs at each step.
 How do I find the source code?
 Am I familiar with this language or platform?
 Where’s the documentation?
 Have I seen this license before, or do I need to hire a lawyer to know if I can contribute?
 What are the local system requirements?
 How do I bootstrap those dependencies?
 Tests?
 Once I’ve made my change, what’s the workflow for submitting an improvement?
 How long should I expect to wait on feedback?
 How long will it take to get merged so I can go work on the next thing?

-A lot of that comes down to contributor-friendly documentation (read: not internal policy), but a sane workflow (e.g., merging pull requests as they come in, not in a standing meeting on the 2nd Tuesday of the month) and some simple tooling can go a long way.
+A lot of that comes down to contributor-friendly documentation (read: not internal policy), but a sane workflow (for example, merging pull requests as they come in, not in a standing meeting on the 2nd Tuesday of the month) and some simple tooling can go a long way.
 At GitHub we have what we call culture tools, meaning I can jump into any project and know how to set things up and submit my proposed fix without reading a single line of documentation. @parkr expanded on that idea with what he calls “Language-Agnostic Interfaces for Software Development”.
 Whatever you call it, running

 script/bootstrap is a heck of a lot easier than spending a few hours learning how some random package manager works.